dimitrisraptis96/dribbble-base/README.md

 - One of the key advantages of <strong>landing pages</strong> is their ability to bring traffic to the next stage of the sales funnel.
 - The isometric design brings 3D world into flat design.
 - I really cannot describe how much I love shadow in design
+- Everyone loves to hear stories, even the investors.
+So tell an exciting story about your startup.